zx1239856/libserver/README.md

 The server requires MySQL as server-side database, so you need to set up a database server in advance either using the same host or some other remote host.
 But it is recommended that you deploy DB server locally to maximize performance and stability.

+**Prepare your SQL server**

+First you need to deploy MySQL server.
+Create a database named **libserver**, then import [libserver.sql](https://github.com/zx1239856/libserver/blob/master/sql/libserver.sql) file into this database.
+You can conveniently use [phpMyAdmin](https://www.phpmyadmin.net/) or other MySQL management software.

+**Config File Guidance**

-Before running, please create a config file (See example config file in libserver/docs/config.conf)
+Before running, please create a config file (See example config file in libserver/docs/[config.conf](https://github.com/zx1239856/libserver/blob/master/docs/config.conf))

 Available commands for the server: